datacarpentry/r-socialsci/episodes/01-R basics.md

 ## Missing data

 It is very common for datasets to have data missing.
-As R a language is designed for data analysis, it has to have ways of dealing with missing data.
+As R is a language designed for data analysis, it has to have ways of dealing with missing data.

-In a vector Missing data is represented by 'NA' (Not Available)
+In a vector missing data is represented by 'NA' (Not Available)

 Although the 'NA' are normally inserted automatically by R when we read data from a dataset, for demonstration purposes we can deliberately create a vector with missing values.
 This can be done directly using the 'c' function and specifying 'NA' (without the quotes) as an element value or in our case we will modify and element of the ages vector